lukasong/lsaberrp/README.md

 ![Preview Screenshot](https://raw.githubusercontent.com/lukasong/lsaberrp/master/imgs/LSaberRP%20In%20Game%202.png)
 ![Preview Screenshot](https://raw.githubusercontent.com/lukasong/lsaberrp/master/imgs/LSaberRP%20In%20Menu.png)

-# 2020 April (March 29th, really) Update
+# 2020 May Update
 Hey all, a small update.
-I haven't been maintaining this mod but I did add an updated Plugin.cs for Beatsaber 1.8.0. :)
+I posted the compiled version of the updated mod under "Releases."
+Will it work by the time you are reading this?
+Maybe.
+It was designed for 1.8.0.

 # Features